CubitSoftLtd/varatiaapp-api/README.md

 ## Logging

-Import the logger from `src/config/logger.js`.
+Im the logger from `src/config/logger.js`.
 It is using the [Winston](https://github.com/winstonjs/winston) logging library.

-Logging should be done according to the following severity levels (ascending order from most important to least important):
+Logging should be done according to the following severity levels (ascending order from most imant to least imant):

 ```javascript
 const logger = require('<path to src>/config/logger');